mjvilches/BABR/README.md

 Make sure to install pyinstaller.
 Delete the old .exe and run this command on cmd inside the same folder where the .py is:

-pyinstaller --noconsole --onefile --noupx --icon=app.ico --name "name of app" app.py
+pyinstaller --noconsole --onefile --noupx --icon=BABR.ico --name "Blender Animation Batch Renderer" BlenderAnimBatchRender.py

-omit "--icon-app.ico" if you don't want the icon.
+omit "--icon=BABR.ico" if you don't want the icon.